Piotras1/piotras-energy-donut/README.md

 |---|---|---|
 | `entity` | string | Entity ID of the sensor |
 | `name` | string | Display name for the segment and legend |

+---
+*Created by Piotras.
+Strictly engineered for reliability.*